Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 **Cost:** None

-If a spell must be maintained with concentration, that fact appears in its Duration entry, and the spell specifies how long you can concentrate on it.
-You can end concentration at any time (no action required).
+If a spell must be maintained with Concentration, that fact appears in its Duration entry, and the spell specifies how long you can concentrate on it.
+You can end Concentration at any time (no action required).

 ---